Workgroups

 Outreach

-To raise awareness and understanding of the Assembly, the Outreach workgroup convened in early 2021 to gauge internal communications needs and external familiarity.
-This workgroup is spearheading the development of a website, has completed a factsheet, and over time intends to elevate the Assembly’s profile in a number of ways, which may include supporting members’ outreach efforts by providing slides and talking points about the Assembly .and hosting a webinar series.
+To raise awareness and understanding of the Great Lakes Coastal Assembly, the Outreach Workgroup convened in early 2021 to gauge internal communications needs and external familiarity.
+This workgroup is spearheading the development of a website, has completed a factsheet, and over time intends to elevate the Assembly’s profile in a number of ways, which may include supporting members’ outreach efforts by providing slides and talking points about the Assembly and hosting a webinar series.

 Co-Chairs: Liz Berg (U.S. Fish and Wildlife Service) and Erica Clites (Michigan Sea Grant)